gnascimento/lgtm-stack/README.md

 #### Mimir (Metrics)

-If Prometheus operator was installed, we have an instance running inside the cluster sending basic metrics (CPU/Memory) to mimir, you can check the metrics already in Grafana:
+Since we have a Prometheus instance running inside the cluster sending basic metrics (CPU/Memory) to Mimir, you can already check the metrics in Grafana:

 1. Access Grafana
 2. Go to Explore > Select Mimir datasource